-So, let us look at this situation what we have here let us say a manipulator which traverse this path up to this point, this manipulator moved from configuration 1 to this configuration 2 the black configuration.
-Now here as you can see that this angle has straightened out, so this angle theta 2 is roughly 0 degree.
-So, this is theta 1 measure from the x axis and theta 2 is the angle made by the second link with respect to the first link.
+So, let us look at this situation what we have here let us say a manipulator which traverse this path up to this point.
+So, this manipulator moved from configuration one to this configuration 2 the black configuration now here as you can see that this angle has straightened out.
+So, this angle theta 2 is roughly 0 degree.

-Now, here theta 2 is roughly equal to 0 and we have discussed that the Jacobian is singular when the determinant goes to 0, which in this case it is because theta 2 is almost equal to 0 or 0 at this configuration.
-So, in that case the determinant of the Jacobian vanishes and therefore the Jacobin is no longer invertible, so this is a singular configuration.
+So, this is theta one measured from the x axis and theta 2 is the angle made by the second link with respect to the first link now here theta 2 is roughly equal to 0 and we have discussed that the Jacobean is singular when the determinant goes to 0 which in this case it is because theta 2 is almost equal to 0 or 0 at this configuration.

-Now when the manipulator passes through a singular configuration there are various possibilities, in the sense that I can generate this path if this path is such that it passes through the; so this point let us say on the path, the manipulator passes through the singular configuration and the path then again comes inwards as you can see the manipulator is completely extended.
+So, in that case the determinant of the Jacobean vanishes and therefore, the Jacobean is no longer invertible.
+So, this is a singular configuration now when the manipulator passes through a singular configuration there are various possibilities in the sense that I can generate this path, if this path is such that is it passes through the.
+So, this point let us say on the path the manipulator passes through the singular configuration and the path then again comes inwards as you can see the manipulator is completely extended.

 So, this point on the path is actually on the boundary of the workspace.
 So, this is roughly the boundary of the workspace which we have discussed before.
 So, this point of the path lies on the boundary of the workspace.
-So therefore, the manipulator goes to a singular configuration.
-At this configuration if you want to proceed further on the path which again actually comes into the workspace as you can see, it touches the workspace boundary and then again comes inward into the workspace, so therefore it can be continued.
+So, therefore, the manipulator goes to a singular configuration at this configuration if you want to proceed further on the path which again actually comes into the workspace as you can see it touches the works workspace boundary and then again comes inward into the workspace.

-So, at the workspace boundary either you can actuate theta 1 or you can just actuate theta 2, which means that one actuator can be held fixed the other actuator can be moved in order to produce a velocity which is tangent.
+So, therefore, it can be continued.
+So, at the workspace boundary either you can actuate theta one or you can just actuate theta 2 which means that one actuator can be held fixed the other actuator can be moved.

-Because at this boundary point we need to generate a velocity vector of the end-effector which is tangent to the path and since this is also the boundary, so it will be tangent to the boundary.
-Now once you cross then you can come again, the configuration like this.
+In order to produce a velocity which is tangent because at this boundary point we need to generate a velocity vector of the end effector which is tangent to the path and since this is also the boundary.
+So, it will be tangent to the boundary.

+Now, once you cross then you can come again to a configuration like this.
 So, you can move from a configuration which I have shown in blue.
-So, you can move from the blue configuration through the black configuration to the red configuration, there is another possibility that you can move when you go past the singular point you can move to a configuration like this.
+So, you can move from the blue configuration through the black configuration to the red configuration.
+There is another possibility that you can move when you go past the singular point you can move to the configuration like this.

-So, this is also a possibility that the angle theta 2 here it was negative goes to 0 and then again goes to negative or theta 2 was negative goes to 0 and flips to the positive side in the ground configuration, as you can see here.
+So, this is also a possibility that the angle theta 2 here it was negative goes to 0 and then again goes to negative or theta 2 was negative goes to 0 and flips to the positive side in the brown configuration as you can see here.
 So, there is a flipping of configuration through the when the manipulator passes through the singular configuration.
-Now usually near the singular configuration because the Jacobian is so in conditioned.

-So, we have this numerical problem; we have numerical problems because the inverse of Jacobian will involve very large quantities and therefore once you have very large quantities sitting in the inverse of the Jacobian then the joint velocities become very high, this cannot may not be supported by your actuators, the actuators may not be able to produce such high joint velocities.
+Now, usually near the singular configuration because the Jacobean is.
+So, ill conditioned.
+So, we have these numerical problems we have numerical problems because the inverse of the Jacobean will involve very large quantities and therefore, once you have very large quantities sitting in the inverse of the Jacobean.
+Then the joint velocities become very high this can may not be supported by your actuators the actuators may not be able to produce such high joint velocities.